Solvation: Solvation energy and thermodynamic considerations

 The solvation process will be thermodynamically favored only if the overall Gibbs energy of the solution is decreased, compared to the Gibbs energy of the separated solvent and solid (or gas or liquid).
 This means that the change in enthalpy minus the change in entropy (multiplied by the absolute temperature) is a negative value, or that the Gibbs energy of the system decreases.
 A negative Gibbs energy indicates a spontaneous process but does not provide information about the rate of dissolution.

 Solvation involves multiple steps with different energy consequences.
 First, a cavity must form in the solvent to make space for a solute.
 This is both entropically and enthalpically unfavorable, as solvent ordering increases and solvent-solvent interactions decrease.
 Stronger interactions among solvent molecules leads to a greater enthalpic penalty for cavity formation.
 Next, a particle of solute must separate from the bulk.
 This is enthalpically unfavorable since solute-solute interactions decrease, but when the solute particle enters the cavity, the resulting solvent-solute interactions are enthalpically favorable.
 Finally, as solute mixes into solvent, there is an entropy gain.

 The enthalpy of solution is the solution enthalpy minus the enthalpy of the separate systems, whereas the entropy of solution is the corresponding difference in entropy.
-The solvation energy (change in Gibbs free energy) is the change in enthalpy minus the product of temperature (in Kelvin) times the change in entropy.
+The solvation energy (change in Gibbs free energy) is the change in enthalpy minus the product of temperature (in Kelvin) multiplied by the change in entropy.
 Gases have a negative entropy of solution, due to the decrease in gaseous volume as gas dissolves.
 Since their enthalpy of solution does not decrease too much with temperature, and their entropy of solution is negative and does not vary appreciably with temperature, most gases are less soluble at higher temperatures.